 Hanbury and Marshall (1899) considered Quaking-grass to be so common throughout the county on downs and in meadows, etc. that it was not worth enumerating any records, other than its first discovery and a curious form with white spikelets.
-Near contemporaneous with this account are the Woolwich Surveys, which referred to the grass as common in badly drained meadows and pastures, but of no agricultural value.
+Near contemporaneous with this account are the Woolwich Surveys9, which referred to the grass as common in badly drained meadows and pastures, but of no agricultural value.
 Again, the Surveys locate the grass at Keston Common, but also at Hayes Common and on grassy chalk banks about Down (sic) - so there is recognition of the ability of the grass to accommodate itself to both acid and calcareous grasslands.

 Neutral meadow habitat, Lamberhurst Quarter.
-Photo by Geoffrey Kitchener, 13 June 2015
+Photo by Geoffrey Kitchener, 13 June 2015 vc 15 and 16.

-A survey and record of Woolwich and West Kent (1909), general editors Grinling, C.H., Ingram, T.A. & Polkinghorne, B.C.
+9 A survey and record of Woolwich and West Kent (1909), general editors Grinling, C.H., Ingram, T.A. & Polkinghorne, B.C.

 Philp (1982) found the grass still to be locally common, on downland and in meadows, particularly on the chalk.
 It was present in 181 tetrads in the administrative county.
 In Philp (2010), the grass is referred to as present on unimproved grassland on well-drained soils, particularly on the chalk.
 However, only 119 tetrads are given (as depicted in the accompanying 1991-2005 map, provided by kind permission of the late Eric Philp and the Kent Field Club) and it is apparent that the 1991-2005 survey identifies the grass as much more strictly confined to the chalk than as shown in the 1971-80 survey; in particular there is a considerable loss of Wealden records.
 One possible interpretation of this is a greater loss of unimproved grassland in the Weald.
-This is not, however, fully affirmed by recent records (2010-19), which show a continued presence on Wealden clay.
+This is not, however, fully affirmed by recent records (2010-20), which show a continued presence on Wealden the two Atlas surveys) confirm clearly enough the preference of Briza media for a chalk substrate, and also its occasional appearance elsewhere.
+There have been a couple of anomalous records associated with the high speed railway which suggest origins from possible sowing.
+The 2010-20 map contains the equivalent of 160 tetrad records, still less than for 1971-80, although an ostensible increase since the 1991-2005 survey, even discounting the records for metropolitan West Kent outside the earlier survey's administrative county limits.

-Briza media (Quaking-grass) 2010-19
+Briza media (Quaking-grass) 2010-20